Sparrow-Labs/Sparrow-Labs.github.io/_posts/2013-06-16-slremoteobject.markdown

 ```

 * The service name must be the same as the service name you specified on your server device.
 * The protocol must be the same protocol you passed into your SLRemoteObjectProxy instance.
-In case these protocols don't match by 100 percent, SLRemoteObject will always fail with an incompatibility error to not cause any crashes at runtime related to incompatible protocols.
+In case these protocols don't match by 100 percent, SLRemoteObject will always fail with an incompatibility error to not cause any crashes at runtime.
 * You can specify the same encryption options here as well.

 As soon as the SLRemoteObject instance has been created, you can start sending messages to your server device by simply calling any of the optional protocol methods on your client device: